Home

 Mintage: 418,000

-There are no exceptional one cent rarities from the War of 1812, so the 1813 was selected to represent the denomination in this analysis.
+There are no exceptional one cent rarities from the War of 1812, so the 1813 was selected to represent the one cent coin in this analysis.

 Photos courtesy of Ira & Larry Goldberg Coins & Collectibles, Inc., Beverly Hills, CA.